bodrick/awesome/TOPICS.md

 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!
 *   [nestjs/nest](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient, scalable, and enterprise-grade server-side applications with TypeScript/JavaScript 🚀

-## socket-io

-*   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
-It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!
-*   [socketio/socket.io](https://github.com/socketio/socket.io) - Realtime application framework (Node.JS server)

 ## typescript-framework